Planning to attend Netroots Nation but have a few questions? Check out the FAQ below and contact us if you have additional questions.

 Should I get my ticket early?

 Prices will go up as we get closer to the event, so we do suggest registering early to get the best price.
-This year, tickets are fully refundable until 30 days before the event starts.
-After July 19, if you are unable to attend, you can transfer your ticket to another person.
+Netroots Nation tickets are fully refundable until 1 month before the event starts.
+After June 13th, you can still transfer your ticket to another person.

 Is there a convention hotel?

-While transportation and housing are not included with your registration, we have arranged for discounted hotel blocks at two nearby hotels.
+While transportation and housing are not included with your registration, we have arranged for a discounted hotel block at the Chicago Hilton.
 Our hotel blocks do sell out most years, so we recommend reserving your room early.
-To catch all the action, we recommend arriving Wednesday, August 17, and departing Sunday, August 21.
-Sessions begin Thursday, August 18, at 9:30 a.m.
-If you’re in town early, the registration desk in the convention center will be open Wednesday afternoon for you to pick up your credential.
+To catch all the action, we recommend arriving Wednesday, July 12, and departing Sunday, July 16.
+If you’re in town early, our registration desk will be open Wednesday afternoon for you to pick up your credential.
 Otherwise, you can check in Thursday starting at 8 a.m.